 Disadvantages of Garage Conversion

-There are some disadvantages to consider when you are thinking of a garage conversion.
+There are some disadvantages to consider when considering a garage conversion.
 Some of them are these:

-1) You are converting a multifunctional space into a room that serves just one purpose.
-This might seem obvious to you, but take a moment to think about it.
+- You are converting a multifunctional space into a room serving one purpose.
+This might seem obvious, but take a moment to consider it.

-In addition to that, you would have to find a new storage location for the stuff you kept in the garage.
-Remember that these items were there in the first place mostly because they weren't fit to be in the other rooms but at the same time, not fit to be disposed of.
+- In addition to that, you would have to find a new storage location for the stuff you kept in the garage.
+Remember that these items were there in the first place mainly because they weren't fit to be in the other rooms but, at the same time, not fit to be disposed of.

-3) The process of getting permits and approvals may be slow and agonizing.
+- The process of getting permits and approvals may be slow and agonizing

 Alternatives to Garage Conversions

-Maybe now that you are thinking about it, you realize that a garage conversion is not as attractive as you thought.
-It’s okay.
-There are alternatives to garage conversions, such as basement conversion and attic conversion.
+Maybe now that you are thinking about it, you realize that a garage conversion is less attractive than you thought.
+That’s okay.
+There are alternatives to garage conversions, such as basement and attic conversions.